esyede/rakit/packages/docs/data/arrays.md

 ### Arr::cross_join()

-This method performs a cross join on the given arrays, returning all possible combinations:
+Performs a cross join on the given arrays, returning all possible combinations:

 ```php
 $sizes = ['S', 'M', 'L'];